Nathan East: Early life

 Nathan Harrell East was born on December 8, 1955, in Philadelphia, Pennsylvania to Thomas and Gwendolyn East.
 He is one of eight children (five boys and three girls) raised Catholic in San Diego, where the family moved when he was four; and still practices the faith.
-He is the younger brother of Msgr Ray East of St Teresa of Avila Church in DC.
+He is the younger brother of Rev. Monsignor Raymond "Ray" East who is the pastor of St Teresa of Avila Catholic Parish in Washington D.C.

 East first studied cello from seventh through ninth grade and played in local Horace Mann junior high school's orchestra.
 At age fourteen he developed an interest in the bass guitar, playing in church with his brothers Raymond and David.
 He was active in his (Crawford) high school's music programs along with a local top 40 band called "Power".
 He has said his early influences included Charles Mingus, Ray Brown and Ron Carter on upright bass; and James Jamerson, Paul McCartney and Chuck Rainey on electric bass.
 He studied music at UC San Diego.
 Nathan East is also an accomplished amateur magician member of The Magic Castle and the Academy of Magical Arts.